masc-ucsc/docs/docs/pyrope/02-basics.md

 `puts` can have many valid orders.

-As reference languages like C++11 do not have a defined order of evaluation for all types of expressions.
+As a reference, languages like C++11 do not have a defined order of evaluation for all types of expressions.
 Calling `call1() + call2()` is not defined.
 Either `call1()` first or `call2()` first.
 Pyrope is designed to be fully deterministic for synthesizable code.